LandRegistry/govuk-frontend-flask/README.md

 # GOV.UK Frontend Flask

 This is a template [Flask](https://flask.palletsprojects.com) app using the [GOV.UK Frontend](https://frontend.design-system.service.gov.uk/) and [GOV.UK Design System](https://design-system.service.gov.uk/) which is designed to get a new project started quicker.
-It is also the reference implementation of two core packages:
+It is also a reference implementation of two core packages:

 - [GOV.UK Frontend Jinja](https://github.com/LandRegistry/govuk-frontend-jinja) which provides Jinja macros of GOV.UK components
 - [GOV.UK Frontend WTForms](https://github.com/LandRegistry/govuk-frontend-wtf) which provides WTForms widgets to integrate the above Jinja macros into form generation and validation

-The app is provided intentionally bare, with just the essential parts that all new services need such as error pages, accessibility statement, cookie banner, cookie page and privacy notice.
-It implements a number of other packages to provide the [features](#features) described below in an opinionated and best-practice way.
+The app is provided intentionally bare, with just the essential parts that all services need, such as error pages, accessibility statement, cookie banner, cookie page and privacy notice.
+It uses a number of other packages to provide the [features](#features) described below with sensible and best-practice defaults.
 Please read the [next steps](#next-steps) section for guidance on how to start building out your own app on top of this template.

 ## Prerequisites